Mahjong Etiquette and Superstitions Every Player Should Know

-From tile shuffling rituals to seat selection superstitions, discover the traditional customs and lucky charms that govern the ancient game of mahjong
+From tile shuffling rituals to seating superstitions, discover the traditional customs and lucky charms that shape the ancient game of mahjong

 But don’t feel overwhelmed—we’re going to make it easy for you.
 You’ll be playing tiles like a pro in no time!
-Most of these customs are intuitive once you understand the reasoning behind them, and experienced players are usually happy to guide newcomers who show genuine interest in learning proper form.
+Most of these mahjong etiquette rules become intuitive once you understand the reasoning behind them, and experienced players are usually happy to guide newcomers who show genuine interest in learning proper form.

 One of the most fundamental aspects of mahjong table manners involves how you handle the tiles.
 Always pick up tiles gently and avoid slamming them down on the table.
 When discarding, place your tile face-up in the center of the table with a deliberate but gentle motion.
 Aggressive or careless handling of tiles is considered disrespectful not only to the game but to your fellow players.